What are some fun ways to teach Spanish sight words?

 3. Dramatic play

-Whether it’s creating finger puppets or using dramatic play, preschoolers adore to pretend play.
+Whether it’s creating finger puppets or using dramatic play, preschoolers adore pretending play.
 Use dramatic play to further teach Spanish sight words.
 As in rhyming and singing, dramatic play shows students the combination between using sight words and their context.
 Besides, it is so much fun when you see students interact in fun puppet shows.
 Create a lesson where students brainstorm in a story, book, or read out loud using 10 or 15 Spanish sight words.
 Then, use dramatic play to see the sight words in action.

 4. Paint and shaving cream